lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 -------------

-If you have permission to rename the storage folder, you can rename it by clicking the edit icon in the Control panel.
-When you click the icon button, a rename dialog will appear.
-Write new folder name and then click UPDATE button.
+If you have permission to rename the storage folder, you can rename it by clicking the edit button in the Control column.
+When you click the button, a rename dialog will appear.
+Write new folder name and then click 'UPDATE' button.

 .. image:: vfolder_rename_dialog.png
    :width: 400